 It is, therefore, important to engage both the “Ying” (calmness) and the “Yang” (activity) to consistently get all the benefits.

-Creating such a balance is key to fostering the flow the life force.
+Creating such a balance is key to fostering the life force.
 This often known as “prana” or “chi” in Chinese and forms the essence of our wellbeing.

 What Type Of Yoga Should I Engage In?